- Letter From Chairman

 Supplemental Hospital-Medical Benefit – The Fund will make a reimbursement of $75 per day to any Retiree or spouse who is confined in a hospital up to a total maximum reimbursement of $750 per year.
 The supplemental Hospital-Medical benefit is not payable for Maternity Cases.

 Hearing Aid – The Fund will provide a hearing aid for retiree and spouse.
-The benefit is payable once every three years and will be for $400 for each ear to cover the cost for an examination and appliance.
+The benefit is payable once every four years and will be for $400 for each ear to cover the cost for an examination and appliance.
 This benefit will be offset by any reimbursement from any insurance plan.
 A claim form is necessary and is available from Cook Associates.

 - General Information (Eligibility)